archy-calzbioh/guit_search/README.md

 Views are generated dynamically with ejs.

-Database is hosted at MongoDB Atlas.
+Database: MongoDB Atlas.

 Hover behavior with jQuery and CSS

-Bounce on page load from the animate.css librart
+Bounce on page load from the animate.css library

 Live app hosted at https://guit-search.onrender.com/